GAUTHAM09012004/DISCORDBOT_JAVA/README.md

 DISCORD BOT

-Features:

- Sends a welcome message to users when the "welcome" slash command is invoked.
+ Sends a stupid message to users when the "welcome" slash command is invoked.

  Retrieves and displays all roles in the server when the "roles" slash command is triggered.